-There’s this famous little Vietnamese joint in midtown Memphis called Pho Hoa Binh, which offers a cheap and painfully delicious (and equally generous) buffet for lunch.
-Their lemongrass tofu is known city-wide as being one of the most delicious things, ever, and upon announcement of my attempting to recreate the dish, my notifications exploded and Facebook temporarily shut down due to overload.
-No?
-Well, felt like it.
+- There’s this famous little Vietnamese joint in midtown Memphis called Pho Hoa Binh, which offers a cheap and painfully delicious (and equally generous) buffet for lunch.
+Their lemongrass tofu is known city-wide as being one of the most delicious things, ever.
+This recipe successfully recreates that incredible dish right in the comfort of your kitchen.

-I’m happy to share, too, that I was successful!
-This recipe is full of aromatic lemongrass and pungent onion and garlic, fiery with Thai bird eye chiles!
+- This recipe is full of aromatic lemongrass and pungent onion and garlic, and fiery with Thai red chili peppers!
 Seriously, this stuff is hot.
 You can reduce the amount in the recipe, but I really enjoyed how intense the slow burn was.
-For reals.
-I also added more fish sauce, because I dig that kinda thing.
-If you’re vegetarian or vegan, skip the fish sauce and replace it with more soy sauce.
-Altogether, the recipe came together quickly and was beloved by all.

 - 2 teaspoons fish sauce